 Almond paste and marzipan are very similar in nature.
 They are both made with mostly almond flour and sugar.

 Frangipane, on the other hand, is a completely different animal.
-It is an almond cream that is enriched with butter and whole egg.
+It is an almond cream that is enriched with butter and whole eggs.
 Whereas only egg white is used in almond paste and marzipan for binding.

 - Plum Tart with Frangipane